zng-ui/zng/crates/cargo-zng/README.md

   :Tr — Train-Case
   : — Unchanged

-  The fallback(else) can have nested ${VAR} patterns.
+  The fallback(?else) can have nested ${...} patterns.
+  You can set both case and else: '${VAR:?else}'.

   Variables:

-  All env variables are available, metadata from the binary crate is also available:
+  All env variables can be used, of particular use with this tool are:

   ZR_APP — package.metadata.zng.about.app or package.name
   ZR_ORG — package.metadata.zng.about.org or the first package.authors